october-widgets/library/src/FormWidgets/Hasmany/README.md

     type: owl-hasmany
 ```

 Next, you'll need to define the default parameters, or a custom partial.
 The default parameters will create a list that is very similar to the Sitemap plugin's UI.
 You may use basic twig markup inside these fields, variable names will reference model attributes.
-The ```icon``` option should be a valid [Font-Autumn](http://daftspunk.github.io/Font-Autumn/) icon class, or omitted.
+The ```icon``` option should be a valid [Font-Autumn](http://daftspunk.github.io/Font-Autumn/) icon class, or ```false```.
 ```yaml
 relationship:
     type: owl-hasmany